 Use of psychoactive medicines is twice as prevalent among ARSLVT females than in males (26% vs 13%).
 This female predominance is valid for all psychoactive medicines included in the study, except for buprenorphine for drug addiction, in which consumption is led by men (80% of users).
-Prevalence of strong opioid use is 0.8% and of weak opioid use 5.6%.
-Strong opioid users are older than weak opioid users (mean 67.9 vs. 62.5 years), and there are 3 times more women using strong opioids than men (21,298 vs. 7,086 users).
+Prevalence of strong opioid use is 0.8% and of weak opioid users (mean 67.9 vs. 62.5 years), and there are 3 times more women using strong opioid than men (21,298 vs. 7,086 users).
 Prevalence of BZD use is 11.6%, and antidepressants are used by 4.9% of the ARSLVT population, with females responsible for 70% and 73%, respectively, of total consumption of these therapeutic groups in ARSLVT.

 Total number of opioid users was 218,562, 71% of the association tramadol + paracetamol, with 13% of all ARSLVT older females (65+ years) having been dispensed at least one package of this combination.
-About 11% and 8% of older package of this combination and sertraline users, respectively.
+About 11% and 8% of older females are alprazolam and sertraline users, respectively.
 Buprenorphine (pain) and fentanyl users are older (mean 71.8 and 70.2 years), and buprenorphine (opioid addiction) and ethyl loflazepate users are younger (mean 47.5 and 55.3 years).